 On average, Botox® can prevent eight or nine headache days a month (versus six or seven for placebo), but it takes time to kick in.
 You might have to get two or three rounds of injections before you notice a difference.
 And once it starts working, you need to get regular injections to maintain the lower headache frequency, because Botox® wears off after a few months.

 Wondering what you can expect if you opt for Botox® treatment?
 Your first appointment will only take about 20 minutes.
 Using a very small needle, your doctor will inject Botox® into the muscles on your head and neck.
-The injection sites will differ depending on where you feel pain during a migraine, but you can expect to get anywhere from 20 to 40 shots in one session.
+The injection sites will differ depending on where you feel pain during a migraine attack, but you can expect to get anywhere from 20 to 40 shots in one session.
 As scary as that might sound, you can go home right after the procedure and go on with your life, no bed rest required.

 And if you’re hoping to get a little boost to your skin’s appearance while you’re at it, just ask your doctor to keep the injections symmetrical and aligned with the wrinkles you’re trying to smooth.
 Because why not kill two birds with one stone when it’s this easy?